 I am extremely honoured and grateful to become a scholar for the Pinnacle Foundation.
 This scholarship has given me opportunities I never thought possible allowing me to overcome so much of the stress that comes with attending university during a very turbulent time in my life.

 The Pinnacle Foundation has opened many doors for me, especially through the mentorship program, and I am extremely excited to meet my new mentor and building a long-lasting relationship.
-I am determined to use these opportunities to the best of my ability, and hopefully I can make a difference in both the Scientific, and LGBT+ community.
+I am determined to use these opportunities to the best of my ability, and hopefully I can make a difference in both the Scientific, and LGBTIQ+ community.

 Melbourne VIC, Bachelor Nursing

 I have so much gratitude and I am extremely humbled to be selected as one out of few people to be receiving the 2017 Pinnacle Foundation scholarship.
-Living in a society that can be at times daunting for LGBT+ youth, It is refreshing to see organisations such as the Pinnacle Foundation aid queer youth like myself in times of need.
+Living in a society that can be at times daunting for LGBTIQ+ youth, It is refreshing to see organisations such as the Pinnacle Foundation aid queer youth like myself in times of need.